Back to Blog

 Yes, hackers and other criminals can detect honeypots, which should make you even more concerned about privacy.
 Their methods can be as simple as reading the terms and conditions or checking if the payment options are truly private.

 It's also a red flag if a tool is marketed straightforwardly to criminals.
 No legitimate company would target such an audience unless it's a federal honeypot.
+In a way, it's similar to how angler phishing attacks target customers.

 More sophisticated methods to detect honeypots include inspecting the code to see if it's sending back any data to the government.
 Law enforcement knows about them, so they have the incentive to collect data about everyone immediately.